The Difference Between a Budget Defender and a Refreshed Defender is Smaller Than You Think.

 Total: $1,300 – $3,000 +/-

-Smoking Engine + Low Power – Hunting down the source of a low power or smoking engine can require both a degree in mechanics, but also philosophy.
+Smoking Engine + Low Power – Hunting down the source of a low-power or smoking engine can require both a degree in mechanics and philosophy.
 One never really knows why a Defender smokes.
-Some of the culprits are: valve seals, piston rings, turbo seals, injector pump, or even the oil collector.
-Sometimes it’s simple, sometimes you never find the cause and you either learn to live with it, or do an engine rebuild.
+Some culprits are valve seals, piston rings, turbo seals, injector pumps, or even the oil collector.
+Sometimes it’s simple, sometimes, you never find the cause, and you either learn to live with it or do an engine rebuild.